BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 - For each custom armor mesh, add an **armature modifier** and set the armature as a target.
 ![15_armature_modifier.png](/weight_painting_armor_tutorial/15_armature_modifier.png)

-Now our custom armor is properly parented to
+Now our custom armor is properly parented to the body armature and should move with it during animations and movement!

+- One last step is to once again select all of your custom armor meshes along with the armature and **Apply All Transforms**.
 ## Fixing weights issues
 ## Weight painting stiff armor pieces
 ## Limiting weights